kleinerman/dobie/docs/front_end_specs.rst

 Modify a Visit Door Group
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To modify a Week Access (Full Access) the following PUT method should be sent to the server:
+To modify the name of the Visit Door Group the followin method should be sent to the server:

 **Method:** PUT